1 About the plan

 As a statutory consultee in the land-use planning system, the County Council will work with local planning authorities and developers to deliver a vision-led approach to development planning and the delivery of associated infrastructure.

 The plan includes a commitment to setting a carbon emission reduction target in 2022 and a set of measures and indicators.
-These will be monitored and reported in an annual monitoring report and used to guide decision-making as the plan is implemented.
+These will be monitored and reported in an annual monitoring report (AMR) and used to guide decision-making as the plan is implemented.
+The AMR is available on our Transport Plan monitoring page.

 You can view more information about monitoring and implementation in sections 8 and 9 of the plan, pages 87-97.